animatlabs/animatlabs.github.io/_posts/2023-12-18-native-mapping-operations.md

 ## Mapster: The Rising Star

 Mapster is a newer, performance-oriented mapping library.
-It's gaining traction for its speed and straightforward approach.
+It's gaining traction for its speed and simple approach.

 ### Pros